-ThA 600 Theories of Theatre & Performance A survey of seminal theatre theories and performance techniques, with an emphasis on the writings of Aristotle, Konstantin Stanislavski, Bertolt Brecht, Artaud, Grotowski and Peter Brook.
+Th 600 Theories of Theatre & Performance [3 credits] A survey of seminal theatre theories and performance techniques, with an emphasis on the writings of Aristotle, Konstantin Stanislavski, Bertolt Brecht, Artaud, Grotowski and Peter Brook.
 Application will be made to current trends in theatrical and performance theory with a special emphasis on the nature and application of a Christian missional event.
-First semester, odd-numbered calendar years, three credits.
+First semester, odd-numbered calendar years.

-ThA 601 Theatre History Survey
+Th 601 Theatre History Survey (3 credits)

 A historical, political and theoretical survey of touchstone theatrical events.
 Special emphasis will be given to the nature of dramatic action and the relationship between live events and audiences in a given cultural and historical context.
-Second semester, odd-numbered calendar years, three credits.
+Second semester, odd-numbered calendar years.

-ThA 602 Playwriting

-An examination of narrative theory and historical and contemporary trends in dramatic structures coupled with the creation of original full-length plays written in various styles, all culminating in workshopped, laboratory productions.
-First semester, odd-numbered calendar years, three credits.
+Th 602 Playwriting: Form, Analysis & Praxis [3 credits] An examination of narrative theory and historical and contemporary trends in dramatic structures coupled with the creation of original full-length plays written in various styles, all culminating in workshopped, laboratory productions.
+First semester, odd-numbered calendar years.